 When and how does the application process occur?

-Application has to be made via the Swedish Film Institute's digital application service (link at the end of this page), and support is granted at four meetings per year.
+Application has to be made via the Swedish Film Institute's digital application service (link at the end of this page).
 Ensure that all required documents, i.e. release and marketing plan, release and marketing budget and budget estimates, are submitted at the time of application.